hpc2n/intro-linux/docs/patterns.md

 ## Regular Expressions

 Regular Expressions are a type of patterns that are used when you are working with text.
+Due to their convenience, regular expressions are commonly used in programming languages, though their syntax may vary between languages.

 Regular Expressions can be used with commands like ``grep``, ``find`` and many others.